 David G. Lee.
 Mr. Lee has been a Trustee since the Fund's inception.
-He has more than 27 years of experience in the financial services industry.
-The Board also benefits from his experience as a member of the board of other funds in the fund complex.
+He has more than 28 years of experience in the financial services industry.

 Robert Seyferth.
 Mr. Seyferth has been a Trustee since the Fund's inception.
-Mr. Seyferth has more than 32 years of business and accounting experience.
-The Board also benefits from his experience as a member of the board of other funds in the fund complex.
+Mr. Seyferth has more than 33 years of business and accounting experience.

-Gary E. Shugrue.
-Mr. Shugrue has been a Trustee since the Fund's inception.
-Mr. Shugrue has more than 32 years of experience in the financial services industry.
-The Board also benefits from his experience as a member of the board of other funds in the fund complex.
+Terrance P. Gallagher.
+Mr. Gallagher has been a Trustee since June 2020.
+Mr. Gallagher has more than 42 years of experience in the financial service industry.